sonic-net/SONiC/doc/macsec/MACsec_hld.md

 #### Phase I

-- MACsec can be enable at a specified [port](https://github.com/Azure/SONiC/wiki/Configuration#port)
+- MACsec can be enabled at a specified [port](https://github.com/Azure/SONiC/wiki/Configuration#port)
 - MACsec can co-work with the [port channel](https://github.com/Azure/SONiC/wiki/Configuration#port-channel)
 - Support Cipher: GCM-AES-128 and GCM-AES-256
 - Secure Association Key(SAK) can be replaced without service outage